hauptem/F5-Multisite-Dashboard/USERGUIDE.md

 **Q: What's the difference between pool names and aliases?**

 Pool names are the actual F5 LTM pool name identifiers.
 Aliases are optional user-friendly names configured for easier identification by operations or application teams.
-Use Alt+A to toggle between displaying actual names and aliases.
+Use Alt+A to toggle between displaying actual names and aliases if aliases have been configured.

 **Q: The pool table only shows 5 members, but I have pools with 6+ members?**